vikingdata/articles/tools/automation/ansible/ansible_variables.md

 --------
-title: Ansible : Variables
+title: Ansible : Variables by example

 --------

-# Ansible: Variables
+# Ansible: Variables by example

 *by Mark Nielsen*
 *Copyright October 2023*